Property Maintenance 101: A Guide to Examples, Benefits & Jobs

 • Costly expenses: If your business depends on rent payments to stay afloat each month, property maintenance may be too pricey to afford — particularly if you were to hire a professional on a part-time or full-time basis rather than case-by-case.

-• Reduced control over your property: As with anything, handing over the reins to a property maintenance company means you’ll have less of a say in which assets are inspected, repaired or updated.
+• Reduced control over your property: As with anything, handing over the reins to a property maintenance company means you’ll get less of a say in which assets are inspected, repaired or updated.

 Job Roles in Property Maintenance